Yatimai/Yatimai/README.md

 I build and optimize LLM systems.
-Active open-source contributor to the vLLM ecosystem.
+Active open-source contributor to the vLLM ecosystem (llm-compressor, compressed-tensors).
+I also develop production-grade LLM applications in RAG, fine-tuning, and autonomous agents.

 ## Open Source Contributions